All Episodes

 And particularly in companies where this concept of stakeholder is nonsense.

-That the stakeholders are the shareholders, the people who have ownership as well as the employees and the customers.
+They have no stake in the business, that the stakeholders are the shareholders, the people who have ownership, as well as the employees and the customers.

-And that's what companies should be focused on, not some outside group that is using the equivalent of business social credits in order to bully them, in order to, you know, say if you want to get capital and you want to be successful, you have to fall in line with whatever it is that we say at this point in time.
+And that's what companies should be focused on, not some outside group that is using the equivalent of business social credit in order to bully them in order to say, if you want to get capital and you want to be successful, you have to fall in line with whatever it is that we say at this point in time.

-And so that's you know, a very concerning piece of this.
+And so that's a very concerning piece of this.

 There are all of these companies and funds that are slapping ESG labels on things to extract more fees.

-So this started, you know, very heavily in the financial services industry.
+So this started very heavily in the financial services industry.

-BlackRock, which is the largest asset manager in the world, who has very deep ties to the WEF and who has been sort of uh kind of at the center of forcing this basically on the business community in the US because they do have access, not their own money to other people's money that they're leveraging and using to hold these companies, in my opinion, hostage.
+BlackRock, which is the largest asset manager in the world who has very deep ties to the WEF and who has been sort of kind of at the center of forcing this basically on the business community in the US because they do have access, not their own money, to other people's money that they're leveraging and using to hold these companies, in my opinion, hostage.

-And so we can charge a higher fee than something that's just your your plain vanilla uh fund.
+And so we can charge a higher fee than something that's just your plain vanilla fund.

 And you see it across the board.

-If you go and you look at at uh, and I have an example in the book, you know, some of these funds, you'll look at them and you're like, well, why is this not just like a big cap fund?
+If you go and you look at, and I have an example in the book, some of these funds, you'll look at them and you'll like, well, why is this not just like a big cap fund?

-We're gonna punish you because you're not falling in line.
+We're going to punish you because you're not falling in line.

-You have wrong think, and we're gonna use that and we're gonna hold your company and all of its shareholders hostage because you're not falling in line.
+You have wrongthink and we're going to use that and we're going to hold your company and all of its shareholders hostage because you're not falling in line.

 And so it's very, very scary.

-And you know, kind of layered on top of that is you have the Biden administration.
+And kind of layered on top of that is you have the Biden administration.

-Um, you know, they're they have come out with a rule that now says that fund managers don't have to do their fiduciary duty, do not have to keep your financial interest at heart when they make choices in managing retirement funds that they can prioritize ESG over what you're doing.
+They have come out with a rule that now says that fund managers don't have to do their fiduciary duty, do not have to keep your financial interests at heart when they make choices in managing retirement funds, that they can prioritize ESG over what you're doing.

-So if we tie that back to you will own nothing, right?
+So if we tie that back to you alone, nothing, right?

-You have the capital allocation that could be killing not only your business, but you know, resources like energy that we need to flourish, traditional energy sources.
+You have the capital allocation that could be killing not only your business, but resources like energy that we need to flourish, traditional energy sources.

-They're going to leverage your assets for political gain rather than responsibility.
+They're going to leverage your assets for political gain rather than responsible.

 Exactly.